modalitysystems/modalitysoftware-docs/twa/TWAAutomation-CustomerAzureTenant.md

 ## Step 1 - Create Azure AD Application

 TWA Automation requires a new Azure AD Application registration.
-Once created, you will provide the App ID and Secret to the ARM Template, which will perform the remainder of the configuration
+Once created, you will provide the App ID and Secret to the ARM Template, which will perform the remainder of the configuration.

 ### Register Teamwork Analytics with Azure Active Directory
 1. Sign in to the [Azure Portal](https://azure.microsoft.com/en-gb/features/azure-portal/)